Art & Parkinson’s

 It’s hard to know what to say.
 Luckily, there’s usually no obvious answer.
 No new falls, no new medical events, no new signs of decline.

-And yet, things often feel new – a new day where we wake up to a new thought about the future, a new subtle physical symptom that requires a new approach, new problem solving.
+And yet, things often feel new—a new day where we wake up to a new thought about the future, a new subtle physical symptom that requires a new approach, new problem solving.
 A new understanding of our plight and where this is headed, a new sense of love and connection, a new team member who is helping shore up our household, a new insight about loss.

 Early Morning Moments

-Every once in a while, I wake up early in the morning feeling that something is wrong.
-It might be a sharp stomach ache, a pang in my chest or leg.
+Every once in a while, I wake up early in the morning with a feeling that something is wrong.
+It might be a fleeting stomach ache, a pang in my chest or leg.
 Nothing serious, but my mind will go down a sudden rabbit hole of worry.
 What if I have some awful disease?
 There is a sense of dread, or terror almost.
 It doesn’t last long and the rationality of day quickly takes over.

 But I realize how lucky I am - and that Hal is not so lucky.
 That he has no “rationality of day.” that he never gets to wake up from that feeling that something is wrong.